 Tumblers — Tumblers are simple, flat-bottomed drinking glasses that come in a variety of heights and proportions depending on their intended use.
 The perennial Southern favorite ice tea glass is all but mandatory, and its shorter cousin, the juice glass, is another household necessity.
 The Collins glass is for a tall mixed drinks, while a highball glass is somewhat shorter.
 Also in the tumbler category are the old fashioned glass for cocktails served on the rocks, the stemless “dizzy” cocktail glass, and standard water glasses.

 Wine glasses — While any wine glass will do in a pinch, there are a number of specific shapes and sizes designed to complement the tastes and aromas of various wines.
-You can start with the basics: a wide-bowled red and a narrower and taller white wine glasses.
-For more refined tastes, you can also branch out to include special stems for rosés, individual reds including cabernet, burgundy and pinot noir, and specific whites such as chardonnay.
+You can start with the basics: a wide-bowled red and narrower and taller white wine glasses.
+For more refined tastes, you can also branch out to include special stems for rosés, individual reds including cabernet, burgundy, and pinot noir, and specific whites such as chardonnay.
 Be sure to reserve space for champagne flutes for sparkling wines and cordial glasses for dessert wines.

 Beer glassware — Beer glasses, like wine glasses, have developed over time to enhance the taste and appearance of specific types of beer.
 Goblets and chalices are great choices for heavy, malty beers, such as Belgian ales and German Bocks.
 This type of glassware has a wide opening that assists a beer drinker in analyzing the overall flavor profile and aromas.
-The Pilsner glass’ slender design allows drinkers to appreciate the colors and carbonation bubbles within their beer.
+The Pilsner glass’s slender design allows drinkers to appreciate the colors and carbonation bubbles within their beer.
 Weizen glasses are designed for and primarily used for wheat beers, designed to trap and encourage a thick foam head, allowing for you to appreciate the full aroma and flavor that comes along with wheat beers.

 Specialty Glasses — Round out your glassware with some specialty glasses to coincide with your cocktail preferences.
-Things like hurricane and margarita glasses may seem unnecessary to some, but will be an absolute necessity for margarita lovers.
-The same is true for snifters for brandy or liquors, and whiskey glasses for sipping.
+Things like hurricane and margarita glasses may seem unnecessary to some but will be an absolute necessity for margarita lovers.
+The same is true for snifters for brandy or liquors and whiskey glasses for sipping.